-2. Introduction
+Introduction

 The essence of the text sentiment analysis task is feature extraction of natural language sequence and feature-based classification task.
-Text feature extraction has always been the main research direction of Natural Language Processing (NLP).
-From Recurrent Neural Network (RNN) to AutoEncoder to Bidirectional Encoder Representations from Transformers (BERT), improvements have been made in the methods of feature extraction.
+Text feature extraction has always been the main research direction of NLP.
+From RNN to AutoEncoder to BERT, improvements have been made in the methods of feature extraction.
 The idea of this paper is similar to BERT: Encoder of Transformer is used as a feature extractor and then connected with a fully connected neural network for classification fitting.

 The multi-head self-attention module is a key component in Transformer.
 Like most language models, the Transformer (which will be referred to as "vanilla Transformer" to distinguish it from other enhanced versions) are trained on sentences with a fixed length and the sentences shorter than the length will be padded with too many zeros.
 In this work, we dynamically changed the number of layers adapted to the length of the sentences to avoid some waste of computation and improve ability to process longer sentences.
 We analyze the dataset, and generate three ranges to use a different number of heads, which are 2, 4, and 8.
 The non-adaptive model will use 8 heads for the whole dataset.
-The results of our experiments show that both approaches of adaptive attention provide better accuracy compared to the benchmark.
+The results of our experiments show that the both approaches of adaptive attention provide better accuracy compared to the benchmark[7].
 And according to the F1-score and accuracy, the adaptive models have comparable accuracy with the non-adaptive one but used much less training time.

-3. Related Work
+Related Work

 The sentiment analysis method based on deep learning firstly used a neural network to encode the text data, namely word.
 Then the encoding is input into the feature extraction network to extract the semantic and syntactic feature information of the text data.
 Finally, a classifier is used to obtain the emotional polarity of the text.
-[1] firstly used Convolution Neural Network (CNN) for sentiment analysis tasks, used only for the training of the word vector and standard convolutional neural network, and got better effect than traditional machine learning methods.
-[2] used a multi-channel convolutional neural network to improve the classification performance of emotional polarity of the model by adding feature information such as part of speech, position and emotion.
-[3] introduced a recursive neural network to conduct sentiment analysis on film review text data.
+Kim et al. [1], firstly used CNN (Convolution Neural Network, CNN) for sentiment analysis tasks, used only for the training of the word vector and standard convolutional neural network, and got better effect than traditional machine learning methods.
+Chen Ke et al. [2] used a multi-channel convolutional neural network to improve the classification performance of emotional polarity of the model by adding feature information such as part of speech, position and emotion.
+Socher et al. [3] introduced a recursive neural network to conduct sentiment analysis on film review text data.

 Attention Mechanism was first used in the field of images to enable neural networks to focus on certain information when processing data.
 Moreover, due to the high concurrent computing power, the attention mechanism is more and more widely used in natural language processing tasks.
-Self-attention is a type of attention mechanism where the model makes predictions for one part of a data sample using other parts of the observation about the same sample.
-There are various forms of attention / self-attention, Transformer [4] relies on the scaled dot-product attention.
+Self-attention is a type of attention mechanism where the model makes prediction for one part of a data sample using other parts of the observation about the same sample.
+There are various forms of attention.
 The multi-head self-attention module is a key component in Transformer.
 Rather than only computing the attention once, the multi-head mechanism splits the inputs into smaller chunks and then computes the scaled dot-product attention over each subspace in parallel.
 The Transformer model has an encoder-decoder architecture, as commonly used in many NMT models.
-Later decoder-only transformers were shown to achieve great performance in language modeling tasks, like in GPT[5] and BERT[6].
+Later decoder-only Transformer was shown to achieve great performance in language modeling tasks, like in GPT[5] and BERT[6].

-4. The Model
+The Model